 This is one that you perhaps do not need a military background to get annoyed by - the ammunition magazine that never needs reloading.

-This is a tough one for films and TV as the producer may be keen to get the technical details (weapons, uniform, location) right but want to keep creative freedom over the interaction and dialogue which does not always make for great TV.
+This is a tough one for the film and TV industry as the producer may be keen to get the technical details (weapons, uniform, location and so on) right but want to keep creative freedom over the interaction and dialogue which does not always make for great entertainment.

 This includes saluting indoors and/or when not wearing a beret (if not reporting to a superior officer), junior soldiers saluting their equivalent ranks or senior officers saluting a lower rank first.